 Google owns hundreds of software and tools.
 It makes sure that each of these products has a separate Google documentation page or a user manual.
 Google Help portal is the place where some of the most common questions are answered.
 It is sensible for a giant company like Google to maintain online forums.
 This way, customers can often include things that the system documentation doesn’t have.
 By doing this, Google is creating one of the largest directories of answered support questions.

 Skype, from Microsoft, is a popular and long-running video chatting tool.
 It is used by people for business, professional, educational, and personal purposes as well.
-The feature-loaded support page of Skype is a great example of good user documentation.
+The feature-loaded support page of Skype is a great example of good technical documentation.
 It has documents sorted into different categories.
 Each of these documents has a FAQ with troubleshooting information attached with them.

 Slack has helped thousands of businesses in getting data and knowledge in order.
 Slack is quite straightforward and easy to use.
 It has many features and tools to help boost a business’s productivity.
 Slack can be better understood by way of its Help Center documentation.
 Most of the questions can be searched for or solved by simply using the search form.
 Customers can learn how to use Slack, use the advanced features, and find out interesting tips and tricks.

 Ionic Framework is a web technology that is used for developing cross-platform web apps.
 All the information and FAQ related to the framework can be easily found on Ionic Docs.
 It is a collaborative effort from the community.
 It also has a frontend option for editing the documents as well.
 The document is revised and updated by the community on a daily basis.